cancervariants/fusion-representation/docs/source/information_model.rst

 3. The longest compatible transcript cDNA sequence
 4. The first-published transcript among those transcripts meeting criterion #3

+Transcript compatibility should be determined from what is known about the gene fusion structure.
+If the gene fusion junction sequence is known, compatible transcripts are those that most accurately reflect the junction, with selection among those transcripts prioritized by the above criteria.
+If the breakends for an underlying rearrangement are known, those data may also help identify the most compatible transcript selection.

 .. todo:: We will add a link to a web-based lookup tool for transcript selection using the
           `UTA Tools <https://github.com/GenomicMedLab/uta-tools>`_ library.